 Symbol Meaning

 ACTL.
 Actual or nominal coordinates of the current position

 XYZ Machine axes; the TNC displays auxiliary axes in lower-case letters.
 The sequence and quantity of displayed axes is determined by the machine tool builder.
 Refer to your machine manual for more information

-ESM The displayed feed rate in inches corresponds to one tenth of the effective value.
+ES M The displayed feed rate in inches corresponds to one tenth of the effective value.
 Spindle speed S, feed rate F and active M functions

 Program run started

-→ Axis is clamped
+→ Axis is locked

-\bigcirc Axis can be moved with the handwheel
+$\odot$ Axis can be moved with the handwheel

 Axes are moving under a basic rotation

 Axes are moving in a tilted working plane

 The M128 function or TCPM FUNCTION is active

-Symbol Meaning - u The Dynamic Collision Monitoring function (DCM) is active 4. ∐ % □ The Adaptive Feed Function (AFC) is active (software option) No One or more global program settings are active (software option) 1 Number of the active presets from the preset table.
-If the datum was set manually, the TNC displays the text MAN behind the symbol tion
+Symbol Meaning - u Dynamic Collision Monitoring (DCM) is active ₹.
+II % □ Adaptive Feed Function (AFC) is active (software option) ₩ One or more global program settings are active (software option) ACC Active Chatter Control (ACC) is active (software option) стс Cross Talk Compensation (CTC) for compensation of acceleration-dependent position errors is active (software option) ⊕ Number of the active presets from the preset table.
+If the preset was set manually, the TNC displays the text MAN behind the symbol